 Continuing to deliver the impact we need

-“If I’m implementing something as a whole school, and it’s a major initiative like assessment, I want it to embed –so, as a staff, we initially reviewed the system in detail.
+“If I’m implementing something as a whole school and it’s a major initiative like assessment, I want it to embed –so, as a staff, we initially reviewed the system in detail.
 Every year since then, I consult my team on how they feel it is working.
 The consistent response is they are really happy with it and want to keep using it because it’s so beneficial.”

 “As the Headteacher leading assessment, I can instantly see which children need extra focus, which supports my conversations with the relevant class teachers.
-It helps ‘join the dots’ in terms of making sure every pupil makes at least expected progress and is attaining as high as they possibly can.
+It helps ‘join the dots’ in terms of making sure that every pupil makes at least expected progress and is attaining as high as they possibly can.
 The teachers have better control and a far better overview and understanding of individual children and their needs.
-Also, we teach mixed age groups and have set up Classroom Monitor so that all the teaching staff can see all the children, enabling every teacher to have a whole school overview, which is important.
+Also, we teach mixed age groups and have set up Classroom Monitor so that all of the teaching staff can see all of the children, enabling every teacher to have a whole school overview, which is important.
 Using the Classroom Monitor School Usage Tracker, I can see that my teachers don’t just log in when there is a data drop, they log in many times in a month, using it for day-to-day planning and teaching.”

-“I also regularly share data and reports with our school governors, which I support with an annual data training session, so they can fully understand how we assess the children and how we then use the insights to inform teaching.”
+“I also regularly share data and reports with our school governors, which I support with an annual data training session, so that they can fully understand how we assess the children and how we then use the insights to inform teaching.”